Bernas Coni Warren Home Page Investments

 The money which you invest purchases a number of OEIC shares in a fund.
 Your money is pooled with that of other investors.

-Most Investment ISAs are invested into Unit Trusts or OEICs.
+Most Investment ISAs are invested into OEICs.

 Underlying Investments